Krishna-13-cyber/BluetoothJoystick/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+### Aim
-The Aim of the Project is to make a Bluetooth Joystick using ESP32 which establishes Bluetooth Low Energy (BLE) Connection with the host device to provide controls by providing inputs.
+This aim of the project is to make a Bluetooth Joystick using ESP32 which establishes Bluetooth Low Energy (BLE) Connection with the host device to provide controls by providing inputs.
+The ESP32 is capable of getting a unique signal for each key press.
+Accordingly it will transmit the signal information over bluetooth to the host device.

 This image illustrates how our hardware looks like at the current stage
 ![Hardware](https://user-images.githubusercontent.com/84867886/137713259-8dfb6e91-b3af-45e9-91c0-fc0ee07c7167.jpeg)